ashenfad/calgebra/calgebra/docs/API.md

     - `timeline[start:end:-1]` — events in `[start, end)`, newest first
     - `timeline[end:start:-1]` — same (bounds are normalized)
     - Only step values of `1`, `-1`, or `None` are supported
-  - **Reverse limits**:
+  - **Reverse iteration notes**:
-    - Intersection, difference, complement, and recurring patterns materialize reverse slices in memory.
-Keep reverse queries bounded and avoid huge/unbounded ranges.
-    - Recurring reverse requires a finite `end`; forward requires a finite `start`.
-When `start` is omitted for reverse, a ~10-year lookback is used.
-    - Google Calendar reverse fetches 30-day windows forward then reverses each window; if `start` is omitted it defaults to a 1-year lookback.
+    - Keep reverse queries bounded (days to weeks) for operations that buffer results in memory (intersection, difference, complement, recurring patterns)
+    - Recurring patterns and Google Calendar require a finite `end` bound for reverse iteration
 - Set-like operators:
   - `timeline | other` → `Union`
   - `timeline & other` → `Intersection` or `Filtered`